KeithPrinkey-ops/KeithPrinkey-ops.github.io/README.md

 # KeithPrinkey-ops.github.io

 I am the chief techncial Officer for World eSports LLC.
-<br></br>We are currently working on a solution that will better assist smaller real-life sports leagues.
+<br>We are currently working on a solution that will better assist smaller real-life sports leagues.</br>
- <br></br>We will also support virtual leagues.
+ <br>We will also support virtual leagues. </br>